A1esandr/sitemap_parser/README.md

 # sitemap_parser
 Tool for parsing XML sitemap - to create list of all site pages.
+Prints list to console by defaults.
 Expects site has sitemap.xml file, for example, https://alextech18.blogspot.com/sitemap.xml

 ### Prerequisites